xleon/I18N-Portable/README.md

 # Features

-- No strings duplication across platform projects.
-Your locale files will live in the "core" (pcl) project
+- Forget string duplication across platform projects.
+Your locale files will live in a PCL of your choice
 - Simple to use: `var tranlation = "someKey".Translate();`
-- Simple editing: just text, no json, no xml. i.e: `home.username.label = User name`
+- Simple editing: just text.
+No json, no xml. i.e: `home.username.label = User name`
-- Auto loads locales based on the system current culture
+- A single file for all translations
+- Default locale will be loaded acording to the system user language (unless you explicitly set one)
-- Auto list of available languages (bindable)
+- Bindable list of available languages (for UI language pickers)
 - Enum translations (for UI pickers, lists, etc)

+# FAQ

+**What´s wrong with Resx files?**

+You like Resx format? go for it :)

+**Can I bind translations in my view/view models?**

+Yes

+**Can I place locales in non PCL projects?**

+Yes, but what´s the point?
+This library is intended to share locales/translations across different projects.
+Otherwise it´s better to use the built-in localization systems

+**Can I use this with Mvvmcross?**

+You should

+**Can I separate translations in different files?**

+No. The goal of this library is to keep things simple.
+If you need such funcionality, there are alternatives out there.